wortelus/xplane-streamdeck/docs/plane_keys_configuration.md

   text-center:
     x: 'center' or number (0-96) NOTE: center doesnt have to centered, font's have height that offsets it
     y: 'center' or number (0-96) NOTE: center doesnt have to centered, font's have height that offsets it
-  font-path: I recommend consola.ttf as the MS33558 doesn't support '-' before negative numbers
+  font-path: I recommend IBMPlexMono-Bold.ttf as the MS33558 doesn't support '-' before negative numbers
   font-size: ....
   zero-pad: how much should the dataref number be zero padded? number of characters total
   min: minimum number for which the display will be generated